 It is opportune here to consider what voltage is.
 It is a measure of the pressure on photons to move between two points.
 Such pressure is transmitted along a circuit by photon energy exchanging electrons and resisted by proton energy holds on those electrons.
 A voltmeter actually measures the effectiveness of the voltage push by responding to the rate of the electron flow between those points (current) through a very high known resistance.

-The energies of gravity and the energies of force interactions that are kinetic energies are like the energies in electrical flows all about photon interactions.
+The energies of gravity and the kinetic energies of force interactions are, like the energies in electrical flows, all about photon interactions.
 However they are different because whilst one is to do with the energy desires of structures in which neutrons, protons and electrons all have separate roles, the other is mainly about the desires of mobile electrons to keep at a distance from one another.
 We are able to equate such energies because we have chosen units that equate them.